pao214/pao214.github.io/about.markdown

 permalink: /about/
 ---

 My name is Bvsk Patnaik, and I am a software engineer by profession.
 I work broadly on areas relating to systems design and implementation.
-Currently, I am a blockchain developer working at [Marlin Labs](https://www.marlin.org/) on [MEV](https://arxiv.org/abs/1904.05234) related projects.
+Currently, I am a blockchain developer working at Marlin Labs on MEV based projects.
+Prior to joining the startup, I worked at a [Tower Research Capital](https://www.tower-research.com/) in a core library team responsible for market data, designing APIs and developing low-latency software for our trading clients.

 I completed my undergraduate studies at [IITD](https://home.iitd.ac.in/), majoring in Computer Science and Engineering.
 I was mentored by [Prof. Sorav Bansal](https://sorav.compiler.ai/) for my undergraduate project on *Optimizing the performance of memory-intensive applications*.